What is fluconazole?Fluconazole is an antifungal prescription medicine approved by the U.S. to:

 Where can I find more information about fluconazole?

-- Recommendations on the HIV-related uses of fluconazole, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the HIV-related uses of fluconazole, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.

 - This Patient Version drug summary is based on the following FDA label(s): Injection (solution); Tablet, powder (for suspension).
-The Patient Counseling Information section of the label includes information for people taking fluconazole.
+The Patient Package Insert includes information for people taking fluconazole.